-Chronic lymphocytic leukemia (CLL) makes up almost
+Chronic lymphocytic leukemia (CLL) makes up about

-Pain and other gastrointestinal symptoms are not typical and affect only about
+Pain and other gastrointestinal symptoms are

-- dull pressure in the abdomen
+- dull pressure in your abdomen

 - discomfort, swelling, or pain